Home

 Hardwood floors in dealers' showrooms and the effects of piano tone

 When evaluating pianos, you should observe the flooring in the showroom and consider how it might affect the sound of the pianos you're playing.
-Hardwood floors offer a tremendous sonic advantage that will soon be represented in a video on this site.
+Hardwood floors offer a tremendous sonic advantage that is represented in this video.
 Wood is used to amplify sound in musical instruments such as the piano.
 Critical components of a piano's tone such as the soundboard and bridges are made of wood for this very reason.

 A hardwood floor becomes a natural extension of the piano's own soundboard, creating a much more desirable tone than the same piano on say, tile or carpet.
 The selling advantage that a hardwood floor can offer is of such great importance to piano manufacturers that at least one brand actually REQUIRES it in order for a dealer to carry their line.